AetherialMist/JavaLearning/lesson-001/README.md

 ### What is a Class?

-Whoa!
+**_Whoa!
 Slow down!
 What is a Class file?
-And what are those other options about?
+And what are those other options about?_**

-This is a very in-depth topic that will be covered later.
+This is also very in-depth topic that will be covered later.
 For now, just understand that "Class files" are your Java code files that will be compiled and ran.

 Now let's break down this file's anatomy a little